-[In preparation]. edt Romeo Guzmán, Carribean Fragoza, Ryan Reft, Alex Cummings,.
-A methodologically innovative reader, Making Place is a sort of WPA guide for the twenty-first century that blends public history and traditional scholarship, oral history and memoir, creative nonfiction and photography to provide a kaleidoscopic view of two Southern California cities.
+[Under Contract with Rutgers University Press]. edt Romeo Guzmán, Carribean Fragoza, Ryan Reft, Alex Cummings,.
+A methodologically innovative reader, East of East is a sort of WPA guide for the twenty-first century that blends public history and traditional scholarship, oral history and memoir, creative nonfiction and photography to provide a kaleidoscopic view of two Southern California cities.
 Our contributors include faculty, award winning novelist from the community, activists, journalists, and doctoral candidates.

 “Tin Tan” in Icons of Mexico